shithilyadav/AI-Based-Web-Scraper/README.md

 ## License

+## Collaborators
+- [nishaoza-1432](https://github.com/nishaoza-1432) - Added as a collaborator.

 This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and use it according to your needs.